-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: May 2019

 A Plague Tale: Innocence is a gorgeously designed action-adventure game set in 14th century France.
-During the time of the French Inquisition and amidst the backdrop of the Black Death, players will go on a journey that incorporates stealth, survival, puzzle-solving and occasional combat.
-The different areas of Aquitaine that the player will explore as Amicia, the game’s protagonist, are deeply rooted in historical reality and give the game a realistic feel.
-This is an excellent game in which to immerse yourself, especially if you’re a fan of historical events that you’ve wondered what it’d have been like to live through.
+During the time of the French Inquisition and amidst the backdrop of the Black Death, players will go on a journey that incorporates stealth, survival, puzzle-solving, and occasional combat.
+The different areas of Aquitaine that the player will explore as Amicia, the game’s protagonist, are deeply rooted in history and give the game a realistic feel.
+This is an excellent game in which to immerse yourself, especially if you’re a fan of historical events.

 Publisher: Warner Bros.
 Interactive Entertainment